 Hear what people have to say about their jobs and meet some of our inclusive employers…

 Employment Services offers a full range of job-related assistance that meets the needs of each person at any stage of their career.
 Whether they are starting out on their very first job or exploring career change options, we set them up for success.

-Employment Services is available by referral from Community Living British Columbia or through arrangement through Bethesda’s Family Support Services.
+Employment Services generally occur during daytime hours and are available 7 days per week.
+Employment Services is available by referral from CLBC or arrangement through Bethesda’s Family Support Services.